 - Heat the rest of the oil or butter in the same skillet, and add the mushrooms and thyme.
 Cook until mushrooms are golden brown and tender, then add to the millet mixture.

 - Stir stuffing mixture to combine and season with salt and pepper.
 Add mixture to the baking dish, and bake for 25-35 minutes, until stuffing is hot all the way through and the top is golden brown.

 You can even stuff it inside the turkey like regular stuffing.
 Just make sure the center of the stuffing reaches 160 degrees, for food safety reasons.

 However you prefer to make your stuffing, please – give millet a place on your holiday table.
-I KNOW you’ll love it.
-And keep checking my blog for more of my favorite holiday recipes.
+You’ll love it.
+And keep checking this blog for more of Dr. Gundry’s favorite holiday recipes.